artakhak/IoC.Configuration/docs/loading-ioc-configuration/loading-from-modules.rst

             var resolvedInstance = containerInfo.DiContainer.Resolve<IInterface2>();
         }

-- Once the configuration is loaded into containerInfo (an instance of **IoC.Configuration.DiContainerBuilder.IContainerInfo**), resolve types using property **DiContainer** in **IoC.Configuration.DiContainerBuilder.IContainerInfo** (the property is of type **IoC.Configuration.DiContainer.IDiContainer**).
+- Once the configuration is loaded into **containerInfo** variable of type **IoC.Configuration.DiContainerBuilder.IContainerInfo**, resolve types using property **DiContainer** in **IoC.Configuration.DiContainerBuilder.IContainerInfo** (the property is of type **IoC.Configuration.DiContainer.IDiContainer**).
-- Interface **IoC.Configuration.DiContainerBuilder.IContainerInfo** extends System.IDisposable.
+- Interface **IoC.Configuration.DiContainerBuilder.IContainerInfo** extends **System.IDisposable**.

 - Use one of the following overloaded methods in class **IoC.Configuration.DiContainerBuilder.DiContainerBuilder** to specify an instance of **IoC.Configuration.DiContainer.IDiManager**, that handles the type resolutions and translates the bindings in **IoC.Configuration** modules into native container bindings (e.g., Autofac and Ninject bindings).
-If the project references the library with implementation of IoC.Configuration.DiContainer.IDiManager, the first one can be used.
-Otherwise the second overloaded method can be used, in which case reflection will be used to create an instance of **IoC.Configuration.DiContainer.IDiManager**.
     - DiContainerBuilder.StartCodeBasedDi(IDiManager diManager, string entryAssemblyFolder, params string[] assemblyProbingPaths)
-    - DiContainerBuilder.StartCodeBasedDi(string diManagerClassFullName, string diManagerClassAssemblyFilePath, ParameterInfo[] diManagerConstructorParameters, string entryAssemblyFolder, params string[] assemblyProbingPaths)
+    - DiContainerBuilder.StartCodeBasedDi(string diManagerClassFullName, string diManagerClassAssemblyFilePath, ParameterInfo[] diManagerConstructorParameters, string entryAssemblyFolder, params string[] assemblyProbingPaths).
+This method is handy if the project does not reference the assembly with implementation of **IoC.Configuration.DiContainer.IDiManager**. **IoC.Configuration** will use refelction to load the type.

     .. note::
         Currently two implementations of **IoC.Configuration.DiContainer.IDiManager** are available: **IoC.Configuration.Autofac.AutofacDiManager** and **IoC.Configuration.Ninject.NinjectDiManager**.
 These implementations are available in Nuget packages `IoC.Configuration.Autofac <https://www.nuget.org/packages/IoC.Configuration.Autofac>`_ and `IoC.Configuration.Ninject <https://www.nuget.org/packages/IoC.Configuration.Ninject>`_